It pays to start thinking about your career early.

 Taking an art class is not only fun and relaxing, but it will give you a competitive edge to employers.

-If you can choose a class which specializes in digital art or 3D modeling, even better – these skills are immediately transferable to the world of game design.
+If you can choose a class that specializes in digital art or 3D modeling, even better – these skills are immediately transferable to the world of game design.

-Again, before becoming fully-fledged designers, some people will spend time in the art or modeling departments of a studio.
+Again, before becoming fully-fledged designers, some people will spend time in the art of modeling departments of a studio.

 A design class will help you gain an appreciation of how the design process works, from start to finish.